-the percentage of Anemia among all hemodialysis patients who are receiving care at IKD is equal to 85%(n-170) for scale(parameters=metric)parameters =biologic_pt).
-This is broadly consistent with previous studies showing a 70- 90% prevalence of anemia in hemodialysis populations, underlining the substantial burden that this condition poses for CKD patients.
+the percentage of Anemia among all hemodialysis patients who are receiving care at IKD is equal to 85%(n-170) for scale(parameters=metric)parameters =biologic pt).
+This is broadly consistent with previous studies showing a 70-90% prevalence of anemia in hemodialysis populations, underlining the substantial burden that this condition poses for CKD patients.
 Mean hemoglobin levels in anemic patients were significantly lower than in non-anemic patients (10.2 g/dL vs 13.5 g/d), which reflects the severity of anemia in this cohort.
-Iron deficiency explained more than half of Anemia among all patients(variable 1) both in the unit and back home(Tabklet2), by similar findings showing iron as a main problem for hemodialysis, secondary causes may be inadequate dietary intake.
-Impaired absorption or frequent blood loss during sessions(hemodiafiltration).
+Iron deficiency explained half Anemia more than of among patients(variable 1) both in the unit and back home(Tabklet2), by similar findings showing iron as a main problem for hemodialysis, secondary causes may be inadequate dietary intake.
+Impaired absorption frequent blood loss during or sessions(hemodiafiltration).
 [15].
 This study further underlines the importance of frequent iron status monitoring and adequate supplementation with iron in this patient group.
 About 40% of patients with anemia had inflammation as the second most common cause.
-Pro-inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factoralpha (TNF- α), which are stimulated during inflammatory states in patients with CKD, can blunt erythropoiesis [16].
-These cytokines cause the Production of hepcidin, a hormone that inhibits iron absorption and releases from stores, with consequent anemia.
-This effect was not unexpected as inflammation in Anemia of CKD has been well described [17] and fits our results.
-Twenty-five per cent of anemic patients were erythropoietin- resistant.
-When Anemia does not respond to treatment with erythropoiesisstimulating agents (ESAs), the condition is referred to as functional or absolute iron deficiency, accounting for many ESA- resistant cases.
-It may be related to half of these patients' resistance to inflammation and other comorbidities such as diabetes mellitus and/or cardiovascular disease [18].
-Consistent with prior studies demonstrating that patients on long-term dialysis and those with diabetes are at increased risk for resistance to erythropoietin [19], our study identified the independent significance of longer duration of hemodialysis or the presence of diabetes as predictive determinants associated with anemia.
-Anemia is driven more by iron deficiency than erythropoietin hypo responsiveness among lower
+Pro-inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factoralpha (TNF-α), which are stimulated during inflammatory states in patients with CKD, can blunt erythropoiesis [16].
+These cytokines cause the